-The substance and organization of this plan was guided by extensive public input collected over the course of 2021, including through three public listening sessions, ten regional workshops, and numerous consultations with California Native American tribes.
+The substance and organization of this plan was guided by extensive public input, collected over the course of 2021 and 2022, including through five public listening sessions, ten regional workshops, and numerous consultations with California Native American tribes.

-Actions in the plan are organized into four tracks - (1) Build Public Awareness and Notification (2) Strengthen Community Services and Response (3) Increase Resilience of Our Built Environment and (4) Utilize Nature-Based Solutions.
+Actions in the plan are organized into four tracks - (A) Build Public Awareness and Notification; (B) Strengthen Community Services and Response; (C) Increase Resilience of Our Built Environment; and (D) Utilize Nature-Based Solutions.

-These tracks include existing and recommended state actions to address extreme heat.
+These tracks include established and recommended state actions to address extreme heat.
 The Administration is committed to continued scoping and exploration of these actions.

-Eight areas of near-term focus include:
+Areas of near-term focus include:

-- Implementing a statewide public health monitoring system to identify heat illness events early, monitor trends, and track illnesses and deaths. - Cooling schools in heat-vulnerable communities and support for climate smart planning. - Accelerating heat readiness and protection of low-income households and expanding tree canopy in communities most impacted by extreme heat. - Protecting vulnerable populations through increased heat risk-reduction strategies and codes, standards, and regulations. - Building a climate smart workforce through training partnerships and apprenticeships in jobs and careers that address extreme heat. - Increasing public awareness to reduce risks posed by extreme heat. - Supporting local and regional extreme heat action. - Protecting natural systems, including fish and wildlife, from the impacts of extreme heat.
+- Implement a statewide public health monitoring system to identify heat illness events early, monitor trends, and track illnesses to intervene and prevent further harm. - Accelerate readiness and protection of communities most impacted by extreme heat, including through cooling schools and homes, supporting community resilience centers, and expanding nature-based solutions. - Protect vulnerable populations through codes, standards, and regulations. - Expand economic opportunity and build a climate smart workforce that can operate under and address extreme heat. - Increase public awareness to reduce risks posed by extreme heat. - Protect natural and working lands, ecosystems, and biodiversity from the impacts of extreme heat.